evgenyneu/evgenii.com/resume/index.md

 Full time Ruby on Rails and JavaScript developer

-* Developed integration in-browser tests using Capybara/Selenium libraries.
-It increased the stability of the web sites and reduced manual testing time.
+* Adapted main pages to responsive web design.
+* Developed integration and unit tests.
 * Wrote an HTML/CSS style guide to make the web pages look and feel more consistent.
-* Rewrote parts of the legacy code.
-It resulted in cleaner code and happier developers.
-* Adapted main pages to responsive web design.

 ### February 2012 - July 2012